Categories

 As featured in JP Election Brief: An indictment, legal challenges, and First Amendment questions on July 19, 2012.

 A new rules commission has found in favor of William O'Neill, candidate for the Ohio Supreme Court.
 O'Neill served as an intermediate appellate court judge for the Ohio Eleventh District Court of Appeals from 1997 to 2007.
-To make a point of that fact, he referred to himself as Judge William O'Neill multiple times in an election advertisement, after saying once that he was a "former judge".[6]
+He referred to himself as Judge William O'Neill multiple times in an election advertisement, after saying once that he was a "former judge".[6]

 O'Neill was accused of violating the judicial canons which dictate the actions of judges and candidates during an election.
 Originally, a five-judge panel agreed that O'Neill had violated Canon 4.3(C) which does not allow a former judge to refer to oneself as a judge during a campaign for a different position than the one held.[7]
 However, this week a special, newly-created commission found that canon to be unconstitutional.
 The commission, which was formed by the Ohio Supreme Court in order to keep the court out of the affairs of potential members, said that the use of "former judge" in the advertisement allowed O'Neill to refer to himself as judge.
 In the 7-6 decision, the majority said,